koenzijlstra/WineRetry/REPORT.md

 **Signout** is a class with one method (also called signout) to sign the user out.
 Uses the activity that called this method and a FirebaseAuth auth instance.
 It displays an alertdialog and when the positive button is clicked the user is logged out.
 Because of the authstatelisteners in the activities the user is navigated to login Activity.
 When negative button is clicked, the dialog hides.

+## (Technical) challenges
+Challenges that were met during the four week course will be discussed below.
+I will sometimes refer to the the datastructure of the Firebase database.
+An overview of this structure can be found at the end of this report.

+**Bottle ID**
+On the first days of the second week I struggled with retrieving bottles that the user sells from the database after pushing them.
+As a result of writing the bottle on two different locations the bottles were pushed under two different push keys.
+Therefore with the help of the TA I created a unique Bottle ID that was created by concatenating the user ID and the timestamp.
+This would always be unique.
+To keep track of which wines the user sells I saved the Bottle ID under the users wines, and the complete WineObject under root/wines.
+This way i could compare the BottleIDs of the user with all the BottleIDs and so retrieve the complete WineObjects that the current user sells.

+**The growth of the WineObject**
+Initially the WineObject only contained the information about the bottle itself (year, region etc).
+During the second and third week additional variables were added such as a sellerid (needed to start the correct chat, discussed later) and a tag.
+This tag will be discussed below.

+**Searching in the Firebase DataBase**
+As a result of a lack of reading about searching in Firebase on forehand in week one I had the idea that i would (easily) be able to search in firebase.
+I was under impression i was going to write simple "like" queries, as i was used in SQLite.
+However, the only query
+Firebase provides is exact, which is incredibly undesirable for wines called Chateau Moutin Rothschild for example.
+Therefore I changed the idea of letting the user search for keys to letting the user filter the wines.
+I added a tag to the Wineobject that could be either red, white, sparkling or other.
+Now i could let the user apply a filter.
+With the use of a rangeseekbar where the user could chose a range of years BuyActivity first retrieves all the bottles that were in the range of years the user selected from Firebase by applying the orderbychild function on the year of the object and defining a start and end (the range of years) to the childs.
+Then I would only display those bottles that also had the correct tag.
+The user can also select "all" as a tag, which results in all the wines from a certain range of years being displayed.

+**The Chat**